Particle method for the numerical simulation of the path-dependent McKean-Vlasov equation: Applications and numerical simulations

 At the level of the particle system, given a time horizon $T > 0$ and a number $N_j \in \mathbb{N}^*$ of neurons in population $j$, the equations for the potential of the neuron $i$ in population $j$ of \cite{Faugeras2009} take the form

-for $t \in [0,T]$, where the first drift term corresponds to a modulation of the exchanges with time realized through the so-called $g$-shape of the postsynaptic potentials of population $j$.
+for $t \in [0,T]$, where the first drift term corresponds to a modulation of the exchanges with time.

 An important effect for the visual cortex is the so-called potentiation due to intrinsic excitability \cite{Cudmore_2004}: depending on its previous behavior, the sensibility of a neuron to incoming signals can vary.
 When the neuron was previously highly active, it reaches an excitability state in which incoming signals are magnified.
-In order to model this feature, we enrich the coefficients $\bar J_{j,k}$, constant in \eqref{eq:Jansen_Rit_particle}, by including a path-dependent function of the trajectory of the neuron at hand.
-As a second extension, we include a delay in the signal received by the neurons $i$ from population $j$ from the neuron $\ell$ from population $k$.
-To simplify, we consider the same delay $\triangle$ in each population, but we notice that our setting could easily adapt to treat a delay depending on the population (by a straightforward adaptation of the initial data).
+To model this feature, we enrich the coefficients $\bar J_{j,k}$, constant in \eqref{eq:Jansen_Rit_particle}, by including a path-dependent function of the trajectory of the neuron at hand.
+As a second extension, we include a delay in the signal received by the neurons of population $j$ from the neurons of population $k$.
+To simplify, we consider the same delay $\triangle$ in each population, but our setting could easily adapt to treat a delay depending on the population (up to a straightforward modification of the initial data).

 We thus consider